khakhalin/notes/keywords/arima.md

 # ARMA

 **ARMA(p, q)** uses p last predictions for an autoregressive model (AR), and q last errors ($ε = y-\hat{y}$)  for a moving average-like (MA) model of small perturbations.
-So essentially we have a combination of two stationary models: one is an auto-regressive process that can support oscillations (seasonatlity) etc; and another faster process that models relaxation of perturbations.
+So essentially we have a combination of two stationary models: one is an auto-regressive process that can support oscillations (seasonality) etc; and another faster process that models relaxation of perturbations.

 In more mathy intros, these models are described using **backshift operator** and polynomials.
-So instead of writing $\sum x_{t-i} φ_i$  we write $φ(B)x$, where φ is a polinomial $\sum φ_i x^i$, and B is defined as $B^k x_t = x_{t-k}$.
+So instead of writing $\sum x_{t-i} φ_i$  we write $φ(B)x$, where φ is a polynomial $\sum φ_i x^i$, and B is defined as $B^k x_t = x_{t-k}$.
 It is not immediately obvious to me how this notation helps, but that's what they seem to mean.

 # ARIMA

 ARMA + non-stationary drift (moving average).
-Three parameters: ARIMA(p, d, q), where p and q are the same values as in ARMA, and d is how many times you differentiate the y sequence before feeding it to ARMA, killing long-term derivatives (trends in case of d=1, gradua accelerations of trends in case of d=2 etc.).
+Three parameters: ARIMA(p, d, q), where p and q are the same values as in ARMA, and d is how many times you differentiate the y sequence before feeding it to ARMA, killing long-term derivatives (trends in case of d=1, gradual accelerations of trends in case of d=2 etc.).

 # Refs